designstem/projects/spirals/index.md

 <!-- ## Discovering Spirals

-Spiral is a very common shape in nature and in as well as every day life.
-In the **natural world**, we may find spirals in the DNA double helix, the fingerprint, the flowers, the snails and shells but also in the galaxies, the hurricanes etc. Even the shape of an egg can be seen as a special type of spiral.
+Spiral is a ubiquitous shape in nature and in as well as everyday life.
+In the **natural world**, we may find spirals in the DNA double helix, the fingerprint, the flowers, the snails and shells, but also the galaxies, the hurricanes, etc. Even the shape of an egg can be seen as a particular type of spiral.

-Spiral patterns can be also met in parts of **mechanical constructions**: turbines, propellers, screws, drills, springs etc.
+Spiral patterns can be also met in parts of **mechanical constructions**: turbines, propellers, screws, drills, springs, etc.

 **Architects** also use the spirals to shape buildings and components like stairs.

-Finally spiral shaped **artworks**, **figures** and **artifacts** are used in every day life objects, even in the ancient time. -->
+Finally, spiral-shaped **artworks**, **figures**, and **artifacts** are used in everyday life objects, even in the ancient time. -->

 <div class="grid masonry" style="--cols: 1fr 1fr 1fr; grid-template-rows:repeat( 1fr) ; --gap:0;">